condorcomputing/condor.riscv-isa-sim/USAGE.md

 If you need to add a compiler, these steps are copied from the master readme.
 ```
-cd cpm.riscv-isa-sim  # the top of this repo's install
+cd condor.riscv-isa-sim  # the top of this repo's install
 bash scripts/download-bm-compiler.sh
 export PATH=`pwd`/riscv-embecosm-embedded-ubuntu2204-20250309/bin:$PATH
 ```